Conscription: Military slavery

-In later years, Sultans turned to the Barbary Pirates to supply their Jannissaries corps.
-Their attacks on ships off the coast of Africa or in the Mediterranean, and subsequent capture of able-bodied men for ransom or sale provided some captives for the Sultan's system.
-Starting in the 17th century, Christian families living under the Ottoman rule began to submit their sons into the Kapikulu system willingly, as they saw this as a potentially invaluable career opportunity for their children.
-Eventually the Sultan turned to foreign volunteers from the warrior clans of Circassians in southern Russia to fill his Janissary armies.
+In later years, Ottoman sultans turned to the Barbary Pirates to supply the Janissary Corps.
+Their attacks on ships off the coast of Africa or in the Mediterranean, and subsequent capture of able-bodied men for ransom or sale provided some captives for the Ottoman state.
+From the 17th century onwards, the devşirme system became obsolete.
+Eventually, the Ottoman sultan turned to foreign volunteers from the warrior clans of Circassians in southern Russia to fill the Janissary Corps.
 As a whole the system began to break down, the loyalty of the Jannissaries became increasingly suspect.
-Mahmud II forcibly disbanded the Janissary corps in 1826.
+The Janissary Corps was abolished by Mahmud II in 1826 in the Auspicious Incident, in which 6,000 or more were executed.
+On the western coast of Africa, Berber Muslims captured non-Muslims to put to work as laborers.
+In Morocco, the Berbers looked south rather than north.
+The Moroccan sultan Moulay Ismail, called "the Bloodthirsty" (1672–1727), employed a corps of 150,000 black slaves, called the "Black Guard".
+He used them to coerce the country into submission.